CAIDA/catalog-data/sources/solution/how_to_find_the_business_relationships_between_asns/README.md

   - customer-to-provider (c2p) (or if looked at from the opposite direction,  provider-to-customer p2c),
   - peer-to-peer (p2p),
   - sibling-to-sibling (s2s)
-- A p2p link connect two ISPs who have agreed to exchange traffic between each other and their customer's.
+- A p2p link connects two ISPs who have agreed to exchange traffic between each other and their customer's.
 This can allow growing ISPs savings on transit costs compared to c2p relationships.
 - An s2s link connects two ASes with a common administrative boundary.
 Such links usually appear as a result of mergers and acquisitions, or under certain network management scenarios.
 - More information on AS Relationships can be found [here](https://www.caida.org/data/as-relationships/)